Press to call 000 If you are facing a crisis right now call Triple Zero (000).

 - to otherwise be able to communicate through lawyers.

 How do I get a Family Violence Restraining Order?TOP

-You may also be able to seek a restraining order in the Children's Court of WA if the application involves children and you are related or involved in a child's care.
-More information can be found at the Children's Court website.
+You may also be able to seek a restraining order in the Children’s Court if the application involves children, and you are related or involved in a child’s care.